vacp2p/rfc/ETHCHAT.md

 An approach to generalize this situation to the setting of a group of users exchanging messages without any kind of restriction is using asynchornous ratcheting trees such ([https://eprint.iacr.org/2017/666](https://eprint.iacr.org/2017/666)) where a group of people can derive a shared secret key even in the event of if no two users are ever online at the same time.
 The proposal suggested provides both forward secrecy and post-compromise security.
 The shared key can be then used in any symmetric encryption scheme, such as AES256.

+#	Privacy and Security Considerations

+- The ADKG mechanism suggested here works in asynchronous networks of $n \geq 3t + 1$ nodes, where at most $t$ nodes could be malicious.
+The protocol supports any reconstruction threshold in $l \in [t, n-t-1]$.
+- The suggested ADKG makes assumes the existence of a PKI.
+In case of requiring removing such assumption, one can replace the VSS scheme with the **proposal (https://eprint.iacr.org/2021/118) from Alhaddad, Varia, and Zhang at the price of increasing the complexity.
+- Concerning the hardness of the ADKG, the proposal lies on the Discrete Logarithm assumption.

 # Implementation Suggestions